rejas/MagicMirror/.github/ISSUE_TEMPLATE.md

+#Please read this before submitting an issue and ask yourself what's appropriate:

 ## I'm not sure if this is a bug

 If you're not sure if it's a real bug or if it's just you, please open a topic on the forum: [https://forum.magicmirror.builders/category/15/bug-hunt](https://forum.magicmirror.builders/category/15/bug-hunt)